+of Newcastle

 2. Newcastle: Strategic Context

 Global Level

 Sustainable Development Goals and New Urban Agenda

 Newcastle is a United Nations City and has adopted the Sustainable Development Goals (SDGs) and the New Urban Agenda as cornerstones for planning.
+Achieving the SDGs and the New Urban Agenda requires partnerships between stakeholders, including all levels of government, community and the private sector.
 The Walking and Mobility Plan aligns with and contributes to the realisation of the following SDGs.